knightsUCF/SC/Notes.md

 16) Consistent with our sequencing data, the monocytes were the predominant myeloid populations at 1 dpi, and subsequently decreased at 7dpi, whereas Macrophage-A (ApoElo) and Macrophage-B (ApoEhi) were the most represented macrophage subtypes at 1 and 7dpi, respectively (Fig. 3e).

-<h3> Summary Outline for Vascular heterogeneity analysis identifies tip cell dynamics </h3>
+<h3> Summary for Vascular heterogeneity analysis identifies tip cell dynamics </h3>